r7kamura/rucoa/README.md

 Install both rucoa gem and [vscode-rucoa](https://github.com/r7kamura/vscode-rucoa) extension, then open your Ruby project in VSCode.

-To install rucoa gem, if you project is managed by bundler, add to your Gemfile:
+To install rucoa gem, if your project is managed by bundler, add to your Gemfile:

 ```ruby
 # Gemfile